 Fear: Antidepressants change your personality or turn you into a zombie.

 Fact: When taken correctly, antidepressants will not change your personality.
 They will help you feel like yourself again and return to your previous level of functioning.
-(If a person who isn’t depressed takes antidepressants, they do not improve that person’s mood or functioning.)
+(If a person who isn’t depressed takes antidepressants, they do not improve that person’s mood or functioning - it's not a "happy pill.")
 Rarely, people experience apathy or loss of emotions while on certain antidepressants.
-When this happens, switching to a different antidepressant may help.
+When this happens, lowering the dose or switching to a different antidepressant may help.

 Fear: Taking an antidepressant will make me gain weight.